Beaked whale: Life history

 Very little is known about the life history of beaked whales.
 The oldest recorded age is 84 years for a male Baird's beaked whale and 54 years for a female.
 For all other beaked whale species studied, the oldest recorded age is between 27 and 39 years.
 Sexual maturity is reached between seven and 15 years of age in Baird's beaked whales and northern bottlenose whales.
 Gestation varies greatly between species, lasting 17 months for Baird's beaked whales and 12 months for the northern bottlenose whale.
-No data are available on their reproductive rates.
+No data is available on their reproductive rates.

 Determining group size for beaked whales is difficult, due to their inconspicuous surfacing behavior.
 Groups of beaked whales, defined as all individuals found in the same location at the same time, have been reported as ranging from one to 100 individuals.
 Nevertheless, some populations' group size has been estimated from repeated observations.
 For example, northern and southern bottlenose whales (H. ampullatus and H. planifrons), Cuvier's beaked whales, and Blainville's beaked whales (Mesoplodon densirostris) have a reported maximum group size of 20 individuals, with the average ranging from 2.5 to 3.5 individuals.
 Berardius species and Longman's beaked whales (Indopacetus pacificus) are found in larger groups of up to 100 individuals.

 Not much information is available about group composition of beaked whales.
-Only three species have been studied in any detail: northern bottlenose whales, Blainville's beaked whales, and Baird's beaked whales.
+Only four species have been studied in great detail: northern bottlenose whale, Blainville's beaked whale, Baird's beaked whale, and Cuvier's beaked whale.
 Female northern bottlenose whales appear to form a loose network of social partners with no obvious long-term associations.
 In contrast to females, some male northern bottlenose whales have been repeatedly recorded together over several years, and possibly form long-term associations.
-Studies of Blainville's beaked whales have revealed groups usually consist of a number of females, calves, and/or juvenile animals.
-These whales are assumed to live in "harem-like" groups, where several females and young are accompanied by a single male.
+Studies of Blainville's beaked whales have revealed groups usually consist of a number of females, calves, and/or juvenile animals occasionally accompanied by single males.
+Drawing on similarities with other mammal species, it has been concluded that this species may therefore engage in female-defense polygyny.
 Baird's beaked whales are known to occur in multiple male groups, and in large groups consisting of adult animals of both sexes.
+There has been some evidence from the Commander islands of multi-year stability in these groups.
 Arnoux's beaked whales have also been observed to form large pods of up to 47 individuals off the Southern Ocean off the coast of Kemp Land, Antarctica.
+While males may form short-term associations in the Cuvier's beaked whale, there do not appear to be long term bonds in this species and relatively high rates of fission and fusion within and among groups have been observed.